matloff/fasteR/README.md

 'Nile[Nile > 1200]' gives us the subvector of **Nile** corresponding to the TRUEs, i.e. the stated condition.
 We then take the mean of that.

+<span style="color:red">Tip:</span>
+If we have an operation we will use a lot, we should consider writing a function for it.
-Say we want to do this again, but with 1350 instead of 1200.
+Say we want to do the above again, but with 1350 instead of 1200.
 Or, with the **tg$len** vector from Lesson 3, with 10.2 as our lower bound.
 We *could* keep typing the same pattern as above, but if we're going to do this a lot, it's better to write a function for it: